sarahciston/shequalifies/posts/field1-cowriting.md

 _Hook/question/my arg_

+**Through this writing, combining approaches from the scholarship in this field... am I arguing for an approach to code language that is specific, entangled, multiply situated, emergent...?
+And what does that look like, do, create, and why does that matter? **

 Most of the theorists across media studies, software studies, and related fields whom I'll discuss here share a common argument that 1) some distinction is to be made between code language and 'natural' or 'human' language, 2) that there are distinctions between the levels or types of code languages that constitute a more complete computational system (usually differentiated by their degree of abstraction away from binary or machinic understanding and toward human understanding or interface)

 Each theorist may define their terms and draw the boundaries between them in different places, and raise different stakes on the nuanced distinctions, which I will detail further; however, a primary shared concern remains to unpack the relationships between parts of these complex systems---networked human-machine social assemblages--which their complexity obscures.
 While abstraction can be necessary to operate (hard to drive a car if thinking about all the ways it works at once), when abstraction contributes to mystification and loss of agency, encapsulation and individualism, or ***probably the third thing I'm forgetting, The extractive/capture of .... and the narrowing of possibilities as they are privatized (power consolidation), the belief that we cannot understand or alter systems (mystification), transfer agency to inanimate objects, etc. XXX COME BACK TO THIS XXX**